Nora Fries: DC Animated Universe

 Nora's origin is in the episode "Heart of Ice", where she only appears as a cameo.
 In backstory revealed in the episode, Nora was married to Victor Fries, a GothCorp cryogenics researcher, but was diagnosed with a terminal illness.
 Victor resorts to cryogenically freezing Nora until he can devise a cure.
 However, GothCorp CEO Ferris Boyle, seeing the project as a waste of money, attempts to personally shut down Nora's life support; the resulting struggle exposes Victor to chemicals that render him unable to survive outside subzero temperatures.
 Designing a suit and weaponry, Victor swears to avenge Nora and would have murdered Boyle had Batman not intervened.

 While she was left as presumed dead in "Heart of Ice", later events would bring her back.
 In the film Batman & Mr. Freeze: SubZero, Victor is shown to have transferred Nora to a remote cave in the Arctic.
 A submarine crew accidentally damages her chamber.
-Victor murders the crew before bribing an old colleague into helping him kidnap Barbara Gordon so he can extract her rare blood type to keep Nora alive.
+Victor murders the crew before bribing an old colleague into helping him kidnap Barbara Gordon so he can extract her organ via an Allograft procedure (it is unspecified which organ, but is hinted to be a vital one in which the donor will not live, presumably the heart) to keep Nora alive.
 Batman intervenes and rescues Gordon, and Nora is eventually cured by Dr. Lyle Johnston of Wayne Enterprises.

 In The New Batman Adventures episode "Cold Comfort", Nora is said to have waited for the presumed dead Victor for some time before eventually marrying her doctor Francis D'Anjou.
 This subplot is expanded upon in volume two of The Batman Adventures tie-in comic series, in which D'Anjou stages his abduction and death to frame Victor and make Nora hate him.
 After D'Anjou is defeated and arrested by Nightwing, Nora reunites with Victor in the Arctic Circle, revealing she never truly loved D'Anjou, but their reunion is cut short when Victor is seemingly killed fighting Batman after his head falls into the ocean.
 After talking to the incarcerated D'Anjou and Victor's adoptive Inuit son Koonak, Nora returns to the Arctic Circle to find her husband's remains.
 In the sequel comic series Batman: The Adventures Continue, Nora dies after her terminal illness returns.